couchbase/couchbase-lite-android/README.md

 Now customize local-test.properties to point to your database (URL and db name)

 _Note:_ If you are running the tests on the android emulator, then you can use the special `10.0.2.2` address, which will have it use the IP address of the workstation which launched the emulator.  (assuming that's where your server is)

-_Note:_ you will need to repeat the above step for the other library projects (eg, CBLiteEktorp, etc)

 ### Tell gradle to run tests